meta-soul/MetaSpore/demo/dataset/README.md

 metaspore.demo.download_dataset()
 ```

 If the downloading fails, please refer to [MetaSpore Demo Dataset](https://ks3-cn-beijing.ksyuncs.com/dmetasoul-bucket/demo/criteo/index.html) and download the dataset manually.
-We normalize numerical values by transforming from a value z to log(z) if z > 2, which is proposed by the winner of [Display Advertising Challenge](https://www.kaggle.com/c/criteo-display-ad-challenge) in [3 Idiots' Approach](https://github.com/ycjuan/kaggle-2014-criteo).
+We normalize numerical values by transforming from a value `z` to `floor(log(z)^2)` if `z > 2`, which is proposed by the winner of [Display Advertising Challenge](https://www.kaggle.com/c/criteo-display-ad-challenge) in [3 Idiots' Approach](https://github.com/ycjuan/kaggle-2014-criteo).

 ```python
 import numpy as np